Message From the Chair of Governors

 Contact with governors should be made via the Chair of Governors through the school office.
 Emails should be sent to firstname.lastname@example.org.
 Alternatively, you can write and either post or hand in the letter to the school office, who will forward it to me.
 I will try to respond as soon as possible.

-We currently have vacancies for 2 Co-Opted Governors, 1 LA Governor.
+We currently have vacancies for 2 Co-opted Governors.
 To understand the role of a Governor download the following document for full detail: